PayFabric/APIs/PayFabric/Sections/Transactions.md

 </pre>

-Referenced Transaction(s): Capture (Ship), Void or Credit (Refund)
+Referenced Transaction(s): Capture (Ship), Void or Refund (Credit)
 ---------------------------------------------------------

 Referenced transaction uses the original transaction Key as the referenced factor to subsequently process a new transaction.
-There’re 3 types of referenced transactions: Void, Capture (Ship) and Credit (Refund).
+There’re 3 types of referenced transactions: Void, Capture (Ship) and Refund (Credit).
 They all use the transaction Key from the original transaction to process the new transaction.

 #### Capture (Ship)